 Bed bug dropping

-The black spots on the right are example of how the dropping look like.
+The black spots on the right are examples of how the dropping look like.

-Some of the areas where you can find them:
+Some of the potential infested areas where you can find them:

 - Bed frames